Here you will find tips and ideas for looking after your mental health and wellbeing.

 - Sign up for a GoNoodle account for free, for movement break ideas

 - Sleep well: It is also important to get good quality sleep.
-If your mind feels full up or your emotions are overwhelming, you will find it hard to enjoy a good nights sleep.
 There are lots of free soothing mediation or sound videos or find a podcast which is funny.
 Write your thoughts on a note pad or a to do list then put it out of sight until the morning.
 Try deep breathing for at least 3 minutes, slowly through your nose and out from your mouth.

 - Eat well: Eating high levels of fruit and vegetables has been found to improve wellbeing.
 Plan ahead and try and limit the 'unhealthy' snacks to treat times.